Coteh/logistics/README.md

 I also added [prettier](https://prettier.io/) to my project and added a [husky](https://github.com/typicode/husky) hook to the project which automatically formats code on every commit.
 I believe that this is an effective way of keeping code clean and consistent throughout the project.

+### Continuous Integration

+I have set up [CircleCI](https://circleci.com/) for the project to run tests on each push, [Codecov](https://codecov.io/) to provide code coverage metrics, and [Netlify](https://www.netlify.com/) to automatically build and deploy the web application.
+These tools improve my productivity and give me more confidence in my solution.

 ## Limitations

 - Calendar UI not mobile-friendly